PLANET BASED FOODS EXPANDS RETAIL DISTRIBUTION WITH KROGER PARTNERSHIP

 For more information, please visit:

-www.planetbasedfoods.com or contact: [email protected]planetbasedfoods.com
+www.planetbasedfoods.com or contact: [email protected]anetbasedfoods.com

 Certain statements included in this news release constitute forward-looking information or statements (collectively, "forward-looking statements"), including those identified by the expressions "anticipate", "assume" "believe", "plan", "estimate", "expect", "intend", "may", "should" and similar expressions to the extent they relate to the Company or its management.
 The forward-looking statements are not historical facts but reflect current expectations regarding future results or events.
 This news release contains forward looking statements.
 These forward-looking statements are not guarantees of future performance and involve risks, uncertainties and assumptions which are difficult to predict.
 Such statements are based on current expectations and various estimates, factors and assumptions and involve known and unknown risks, uncertainties and other factors.
 Such statements and information are based on numerous assumptions regarding present and future business strategies and the environment in which the Company will operate in the future.
 The Company assumes no responsibility to update or revise forward-looking information to reflect new events or circumstances unless required by law.
 Readers should not place undue reliance on the Company's forward-looking statements.
 The Canadian Securities Exchange does not accept responsibility for the adequacy or accuracy of this news release.
 For more information, please visit: www.planetbasedfoods.com or contact: [email protected].